Overview

 Minor in Global Queer Studies at The College of Wooster

-The Global Queer Studies minor centers queer lives and lived experiences as both its theoretical and practical focus, taking a global, transnational, and intersectional perspective.
-In contrast to the Women’s, Gender, and Sexuality Studies minor, the Global Queer Studies minor specifically provides an academic space for LGBTQIA+ students, faculty members, and allies to explore sexuality and gender.
+Global Queer Studies centers queer lives and lived experiences as both its theoretical and practical focus, taking a global, transnational, and intersectional perspective.
+The minor is a part of the Women’s, Gender, and Sexuality Studies Program, drawing from feminist approaches to LGBTQIA+ Studies.
 The Global Queer Studies minor does not direct students toward a specific career goal, but rather expands students’ perspectives to contribute to a wide range of interdisciplinary academic trajectories and a range of different careers.
 The Global Queer Studies minor embodies queer praxis – putting theory into practice – by incorporating practica, peer mentorship, and student-led tutorials and reading groups.

 Global Queer Studies Learning Goals